julianeon/julianeon/glitch_guide.md

 ## svger

-In this app, images are combined with text you can click through to the end.
+In this app, images are combined with text, as in a slideshow, you can click through to the end.

 ![svg based website](./glitch_svger.png)